alan44git/lp2/wad/README.md

 7. Create the following web page of Facebook using Bootstrap
 ![alt text](image-2.png)
 8. Create an event registration form using Bootstrap’s form components.
 Include input validation, floating labels, and tooltips to guide the user.
+## AJAX
 9. Create a weather application using JavaScript and AJAX where users enter a city name, and AJAX fetches real-time weather data dynamically from local repository map having city with temperature, humidity, and conditions
 10. Develop a to-do list that automatically saves tasks (add, update, delete) to the server using AJAX without requiring a page refresh.
 11. Write a JavaScript Program to create a login(username, password) and registration form(name, email, mobile number, dob, city, address) and push to an array/local storage with the AJAX POST method and a data list in a new page
+## Angular
 12. Create a basic to-do list where users can add, edit, and delete tasks.
 Use Angular’s two-way data binding to update tasks dynamically.
 13. Create an Angular application which will do following actions: User Registration, Login User, Show User Data on Profile Component
+## Static website using Node
 14. Create a Node.js server that reads user data from a JSON file and serves it as an API.
 A front-end page should display the list dynamically using HTML & JavaScript.
 15. Build a product catalog where product details (name, price, image) are stored in a JSON file.
 The Node.js server should provide the data as an API for a front-end page to display products
 16. Create a Node.JS Application that serves as a static website for Restaurants/Art Gallery
 17. Build an Employee Directory where employee details (name, designation, department, salary, and profile image) are stored in a JSON file.
 A Node.js server should provide this data as an API, and a front-end page should fetch and display employee details.
+## Node, Express, Mongo
 18. Perform the following tasks using node.js, Express.js and MongoDB.
 The following operation should be performed only on Nodejs and Express.js.
 a)  Create a Database called music.